Sauceke/LoveMachine/doc/README.md

 * **Test Slow:** Tests the device with 3 slow strokes
 * **Test Fast:** Tests the device with 3 fast strokes
 * **Save device assignments:** If enabled, the Threesome Role and Body Part attributes will be saved for all devices.
 Disabled by default.

+### Experimental Features
+Since these features may mess with some of your peripherals, they are turned off by default.
+After turning them on, you also have to restart the game for the changes to take effect.
+It is best if you close Intiface while using these features.
+* **Enable Lovense Calor depth control:** Enables control of H scenes using depth data from a [Lovense Calor](https://www.lovense.com/r/vu65q6).
+* **Enable Hotdog depth control (KKS only):** Enables control of H scenes using depth data from a [Hotdog](https://github.com/Sauceke/hotdog).

 ### Kill Switch Settings
 Safety measure to avoid hurting yourself if the sex gets too rough or something goes wrong.
 By default, pressing Spacebar will immediately stop all connected devices.